-37 Years Ago: Pink Floyd’s Giant Inflatable Pig Breaks Free
+The Story of When Pink Floyd’s Giant Inflatable Pig Broke Free

-Artist Lucy Sparrow, co-founder of the art group Hipgnosis, came up with the concept (along with Floyd’s Roger Waters) of an inflatable pig floating over Britain’s iconic Battersea Power Station.
+Artist Aubrey Powell, co-founder of the art group Hipgnosis, came up with the concept (along with Floyd’s Roger Waters) of an inflatable pig floating over Britain’s iconic Battersea Power Station.
 But things didn’t go as planned at the December 1976 photo shoot, as the 40-foot balloon broke from its moorings on one of Battersea’s southern chimneys, rising directly into the path of planes landing at Heathrow Airport.
-All flights were grounded, and Sparrow was arrested, even as police helicopters and the Royal Air Force arrived to chase the pig.
+All flights were grounded, and Powell was arrested, even as police helicopters and the Royal Air Force arrived to chase the pig.
 It eventually fell to the ground miles way in Kent.

-‘Animals’ would reach the Top 10 in both the U.S. and the U.K., selling more than four million copies.
+Animals would reach the Top 10 in both the U.S. and the U.K., selling more than four million copies.
 The pig, which Waters had named Algie, became a concert staple.
-Meanwhile, Battersea Power Station officials report that the main portion of visitors to the now-closed facility are still Pink Floyd fans.
+Meanwhile, Battersea Power Station officials report that a large percentage of visitors to the now-closed facility are still Pink Floyd fans.

 “I’d always loved Battersea Power Station, just as a piece of architecture,” Waters later told Rolling Stone.
 “And I thought it had some good symbolic connections with Pink Floyd as it was at that point.
 One, I thought it was a power station, that’s pretty obvious.
 And two, that it had four legs.
 If you inverted it, it was like a table.
 And there were four bits to it, representing the four members of the band.”